Sharmila Tagore's 75th Birthday Celebrations: Saif, Kareena & Taimur Take Her On A Tiger Safari

 Wild Tales

-A photo of Saif Ali Khan, Kareena Kapoor Khan and Taimur Ali Khan on their way to the tiger safari in an open jeep is going viral on the internet,
+A photo of Saif Ali Khan, Kareena Kapoor Khan and Taimur Ali Khan on their way to the tiger safari in an open jeep is going viral on the internet.

 The Awesome Trio